Runaway Train (film): Shooting

-Principal photography began early 1985, at the Butte, Anaconda, & Pacific Roundhouse in Anaconda, Montana.
+Principal photography began spring of 1985, at the Butte, Anaconda, & Pacific Roundhouse in Anaconda, Montana.
 During filming, the crew realized they didn't have any real snow, due to warm temperatures (a false spring) in the area.
-They used Christmas tree flock for fake snow, and they had to keep it from melting on the tracks at the west yard.
+They used Christmas tree flocks for fake snow, and they had to keep it from melting on the tracks at the west yard.
 Cannon Films had to cut short its stay in Anaconda, and they moved onto Deer Lodge, Montana, to film the prison scenes at the Old Montana State Prison.
 Approximately 200 extras were hired to play prisoners in the scenes.
 They spent a week filming several scenes at the prison.
-Finally the second unit team went to Whittier, Alaska, to film on the Alaska Railroad tracks.
+Finally, the second unit team went to Whittier, Alaska, to film on the Alaska Railroad tracks.
 The Bridge sequence was filmed on the Seneca Bridge on Placer Creek, about 5 miles (8 km) from Whittier.
-The scene where Jordan makes the switch on the tracks was filmed at Portage, Alaska.
+The scene where the signal maintainer at Jordan makes the switch on the tracks was filmed at Portage, Alaska.
 The cast and crew went to the Pan-Pacific Auditorium in Los Angeles, to film the interior of the train scenes and the prisoners' escape scene.

 The runaway train's lineup in the movie consisted of four Alaska Railroad locomotives, all built by EMD: GP40-2 #3010, F7 #1500, and #1801 and #1810, both GP7s.
-The latter two locomotives had previously been rebuilt by ARR with low short hoods as opposed to a GP7's original high short hood, but were fitted with mock-up high hoods made of plywood for the film, branded with fictional numbers 531 and 812, respectively.
-Because #1801's cab had been reconstructed prior to filming, the '531' prosthetic hood stood slightly higher than the normal hood height of a GP7 in order to fit over the locomotive's number-board.
+The latter two locomotives had previously been rebuilt by ARR with low short hoods as opposed to a GP7's original high short hood but were fitted with mock-up high hoods made of plywood for the film, branded with fictional numbers 531 and 812, respectively.
+Because #1801's cab had been reconstructed prior to filming, the '531' prosthetic hood stood slightly higher than the normal hood height of a GP7 to fit over the locomotive's number board.

 The locomotives used in the film have gone their separate ways: